Crime Prevention and Safety

 Block Watch Grant

-For safety resources for your home, reach out to the Grandview Neighborhood Association at mygrandviewphx@gmail.com
+For safety resources for your home, reach out to the Grandview Neighborhood Association at mygrandviewphx@gmail.com or be sure to come to neighborhood events.

 Benches